AMIGA-IAA/hcg_global_hi_analysis/README.md

 ## Running the analysis notebooks

 After downloading and extracting both the VLA and GBT data products from the [Zenodo repository](https://doi.org/10.5281/zenodo.6366659).
-The analysis notebooks can be run to reproduce the figure and table shown in Jones et al. (in prep.).
+The analysis notebooks can be run to reproduce the figure and table shown in [Jones et al. 2023](https://ui.adsabs.harvard.edu/abs/2023A%26A...670A..21J/abstract).
 Note that the notebooks depend on the output of each other and they must be executed in order (with some exceptions, as indicated below).

 After constructing the Python environment with Conda it can be activate with the following terminal command: